a16z/jolt/book/src/future/folding.md

 <LI> We can lower the size of Jolt proofs, and hence the time spent on recursive proving, by a factor of 2x-4x by
 switching to the grand product argument from Quarks/Spartan.
 This does increase prover time "outside of recursion" since the Quarks/Spartan prover commits to random field elements, but for small shard sizes (i.e., very small prover space, around 1GB or so) it may lead to a faster prover overall.</LI>
 </UL>

+If all of the above optimizations are implemented, Jolt-with-folding prover space could be as low as 1 GB-2 GB with the prover only 30%-60% slower than "monolithic Jolt" (i.e., Jolt with no recursion or space control for the prover at all).